 Super simple to use.
-360° 4K videos and photos.
+Captures 4K videos and photos.
 Freeze-proof.
 Water resistant.
 Rugged design.
-Includes many accessories; lens cover, carrying case, bar mount, battery, cleaning cloth.
+Includes a copious number of accessories, including lens cover, carrying case, bar mount, battery, cleaning cloth, and more.

-If you’re thinking about buying a 360° camera, you have enormous choice, but with all the different resolutions, frame rates, image production, and post-processing options, plus a bunch of associated jargon, picking the right model isn’t straightforward.
+If you’re thinking about getting a 360° camera, you have an enormous choice, but with all the different resolutions, frame rates, image production, and post-processing options, plus a bunch of associated jargon, picking the right model isn’t straightforward.

 In terms of resolution, 4K is pretty impressive in standard video, but when you’ve got a “whole world” view, those pixels have to go a lot farther.
 It’s still good, but it isn’t as crisp by comparison.
 Entry-level 360° cameras might only be 2K, which are perhaps best looked at as cheap fun.
 There are several more steps in quality, starting at around 5.5K.
 This is a noticeable improvement over 4K, but you need to spend more to get it.
 High resolution for these devices equates to 8K or 12K, which provides fabulous images if you can afford it.